ztyyLV/web-twain-docs/getstarted/hardware.md

 # HARDWARE

-A major feature of the Dynamic Web TWAIN library is to interact with imaging devices like scanners, cameras, etc. The following shows the devices that are supported.
+A major feature of `DWT` is to interact with imaging devices like scanners, cameras, etc. The following shows the devices that are supported.

 ## TWAIN scanners